quen69fr/RayTracing/README.md

 shape intersections...)
 * Add texture for : the shapes (delimit the edges), the glossiness and the mirror reflection (gray scale)...
 * Add waves length instead of RGB colors
-* Translucent surface : Diffusion, refraction... (in the calcul_ray_intensity function, the boolean inverse_normal
+* Translucent surface : Diffusion, refraction... (in the `calcul_ray_intensity` function, the boolean `inverse_normal`
-directly says from which to which materials the light ray goes)
+directly says from which to which material the light ray goes)
 * Load STL files
 * Put all the scene configuration and animation (from the `SceneManager` class) in separate files (json?)